dukeify/baron/README.md

 # baron

+## DEPRECATION WARNING
+This branch is deprecated.
+See the [deprecation warning](https://github.com/dukeify/fake-jni/blob/master/README.md#deprecation-warning) in the [`fake-jni` prototype](https://github.com/dukeify/fake-jni).
+Once the new version of
+`fake-jni` is stable, development of this project will resume.

 ## What is baron?
 `baron` is a highly streamlined, cross-platform, reverse engineering framework for JNI modules and JVMTI agents.
 It automates the process of discovering the API of a [blackbox module](https://en.wikipedia.org/wiki/Black_box) by probing